NCAR/ai4essportal/README.md

 * Prediction

+You can find more information on the steps involved in machine learning [here](https://towardsdatascience.com/the-7-steps-of-machine-learning-2877d7e5548e)

 These tutorials will make the assumption that the user has Python programming experience and a basic understanding of such computer science concepts as data structures.

 In notebook 1 we will go over gathering data, preparing data, and conducting an initial inspection and visual exploration of our data.